Blue Hawaiian Cocktail

 Thanks Sara!
 I’m glad you enjoyed it.

-This looks so delicious and yummy!
-My husband is going to love this drink!
-Saved for later!
-I’m so excited!
+This was so delicious and yummy!
+My husband also loved this drink!

-I’m happy to hear that Beth and I hope he enjoys it.
+I’m happy to hear that Beth, thank you.

 This is such a fun cocktail!
 The flavor is so good and the color is perfect!